 The Facilities Services Department has one of the most responsible and visible functions during an alert.
-To facilitate their operation, the Director of Facilities Services and the Campus Safety supervisor will work in close cooperation to make sure all operational aspects are accomplished.
+To facilitate their operation, the Director of Facilities Services and the Director of Campus Safety will work in close cooperation to make sure all operational aspects are accomplished.

 Facilities Services personnel will ensure that operational vehicles and necessary emergency equipment assigned to their department are filled with gasoline and available for evacuation and the relocation of equipment on or off campus when necessary.
 An adequate supply of two-inch masking tape will be maintained to facilitate the taping of windows on campus.
 All Facilities Services vehicles that are not needed for emergency tasks will be parked in a high area and security arrangements coordinated with the Campus Safety Department.

 Director of Facilities Services will maintain updated internal written procedures to ensure that physical personnel can adequately respond to emergency situations.

 Upon declaration of an alert, the Director of Campus Safety will declare the Campus Safety Department on alert status and all members of the department will be placed on standby status for emergency recall to duty.

 If necessary, Officers will be divided into two teams.
 Each team will be assigned to work twelve-hour shifts under the supervision of a shift supervisor.

 The Director of Campus Safety will designate two Sergeants to act as Shift Supervisors on each of the two twelve hour shifts.
 Other supervisory personnel will be assigned specific duties as dictated by the situation or existing department policies.

 Officers who are not on duty will remain available via telephone or may be required